 Hence, the correct answers are option 1,3.

-The key intermediate here is phthalimide, which is not a very common NCERT-level compound in everyday practice questions.
-Since many students hadn’t memorized that naphthalene oxidation → phthalic acid → phthalimide, they struggled to identify “X” confidently.
+2. The key intermediate here is phthalimide, which is not a very common compound in everyday practice questions.
+Since many students had not memorized that naphthalene oxidation → phthalic acid → phthalimide, they struggled to identify “X” confidently.

-This problem was placed among organic reaction sequence questions, which are usually time-consuming.
+4. This questions was placed among organic reaction sequence questions, which are usually time-consuming.
 Many aspirants skipped it to avoid losing time on an unfamiliar, lengthy pathway, preferring quicker physical or inorganic chemistry questions.

 Question Number |